HITECHCRIME/HC_SG234_Blank_Sheets/README.md

 We surrounded and got some corpses to be laid down
 We so sure they gon go underground

+Acog on em, and I turn em to a calico bedrock, body fallin faster than a domino red bone shawty got her listening to redstar/
+Death Star Shawty Tried to kill me now she gotta go/

 Blank sheets, don't ya wrap em up (yet)
 Blank sheets, don't ya figure we (should hide em)
 We surrounded and got some corpses to be laid down